benkeser/slapnap/slapnap_documentation.md

 During each build of the `slapnap` container, all raw data are downloaded from CATNAP.
 At run time, pseudovirus features are derived and measured sensitivity outcomes are derived from the raw CATNAP database files and merged into a `.csv` file that is used in subsequent predictive analyses.

 The CATNAP data are updated periodically.
 The data are downloaded into the `slapnap` container at every build.
-The most recent build occurred on May 07, 2021.
+The most recent build occurred on July 23, 2021.

 # Running `slapnap` {#sec:runningcontainer}